 The medical term for hair loss is alopecia, and there are two main types of alopecia: telogen effluvium and alopecia areata.
 Telogen effluvium is more common, but less severe.
 This is where the hair follicles stop growing and lie dormant, only to fall out a few months later.
 Fortunately, hair is typically restored within 6 to 9 months.
 On the other hand, alopecia areata occurs when white blood cells attack hair follicles, causing the hair to thin and fall out, usually in patches.
 This type of hair loss may require treatment as hair may not grow back on its own.

 Hair loss in men and hormones are closely related.
-Men go through a similar decline and shift in hormones that women go through during menopause, for men, it’s called andropause, also known as “the male menopause.”
-Hormones regulated nearly every function in the body, including hair growth.
+Men go through a similar decline and shift in hormones that women go through during menopause.
+For men, it’s called andropause, also known as “the male menopause.”
+Hormones regulate nearly every function in the body, including hair growth.
 Fluctuating levels of testosterone resulting from stress and poor diet can impact the body’s ability to regenerate hair follicles.
 The relationship between testosterone and hair loss is due to dihydrotestosterone (DHT), a derivative of testosterone.
 DHT can cause hair follicles to regress and die, resulting in premature balding.
 Specifically, DHT shortens the growth cycle of your hair and increases the resting cycle.
-So, over time, hair in these locations grows less and becomes shorter until it simply does not grow anymore.
+Over time, hair in these locations grows less and becomes shorter until it simply does not grow anymore.
 Genes can make certain hair follicles (usually in the front and crown of the head) especially sensitive to this hormone.
-Furthermore, excess levels of testosterone often result in higher levels of the DHT and hence the greater likelihood of hair loss or baldness.
+Furthermore, excess levels of testosterone often result in higher levels of DHT and a greater likelihood of hair loss or baldness.
 DHT is also partly responsible for adolescent and adult acne in men and for prostate enlargement in older men.

 Stress forces the adrenal glands to produce excess amounts of cortisol—the stress hormone.
 High levels of cortisol deplete collagen, counteract insulin, decrease bone density and can also lead to hair loss.
 High and constant levels of stress cause the adrenal glands to become overactive due to the increased need for the stress hormone, cortisol.
 When the male body is stressed, it also produces additional testosterone and adrenaline.
-Additional testosterone means more DHT which in turn, can cause hair loss in men.
+Additional testosterone means more DHT which often leads to hair loss in men.

 Balanced nutrition is the key to optimal overall health.
-It’s crucial that we're getting enough of the essential vitamins, minerals and nutrients that our bodies need to ensure that the body's organs, tissues and cells are functioning the way they should.
-Protein, iron, zinc and biotin deficiencies have all been linked to hair loss in men.
-In addition to deficiencies, having too much of certain nutrients, such as vitamin A or carotenes can also cause premature male pattern baldness.
+It’s crucial that you’re getting enough of the essential vitamins, minerals,and nutrients that your body needs to ensure that all your organs, tissues, and cells are functioning properly.
+Protein, iron, zinc, and biotin deficiencies have all been linked to hair loss in men.
+In addition to nutritional deficiencies, excessive levels of certain nutrients, such as vitamin A or carotene can also cause premature male pattern baldness.

-Hair loss is a common side effect for a variety of medications.
-Blood-thinning medications (anticoagulants), antidepressants, beta blockers, NSAIDS and vitamin A-based drugs (retinoids) have all been linked thinning of the hair or baldness.
-Chemotherapy is also known for causing hair loss - oftentimes the loss of body and facial as well.
+Hair loss is a common side effect of a variety of medications.
+Blood-thinning medications (anticoagulants), antidepressants, beta blockers, NSAIDS, and vitamin A-based drugs (retinoids) have all been linked thinning of the hair or baldness.
+Chemotherapy is also known for causing hair loss—often the loss of body and facial as well.
 However, as with chemotherapy, the hair follicles will re-grow once you’ve stopped using whatever medication was causing the hair loss.